michaelquinn32/michaelquinn32.github.io/_posts/2025-04-13-thoughts-on-ai.md

 *  Doing extensive research with an agent to eventually configure other tools

 These type of quick, small projects, often geared towards a specific goal, have really focused on my thoughts on the value of AI, LLMs and the forthcoming wave of agents that we will all interact with.
 Often, we are thinking about a task that we would like a critically-minded, detailed-orient person to take on, but there isn't capacity to fully hand this off.
 Instead, AI steps in as the next best, and often better, option.

 This is a huge shift from the past, where we would often think of AI as a way to automate a task that was already being done by a human.
 Now, we are thinking about how to augment our own work with AI.

-On a day-to-day basis, I'm also seeing my own behavior shift towards an AI first approach and away from traditional tools.
-Search is the most obvious of these.
-While I don't necessarily have a single preferred option, I find myself using either Perplexity, ChatGPT or Gemini before looking for an answer in a search engine.
-Moreover, the way I search seems to be changing, as I am becoming more prone to ask questions than to try and track down a reference that I already have in mind.

 # Text is data; data is text